What is neck mobility and why does it matter?

 Gentle, not forced.
 Stretches should feel like easing off tightness, not a sharp pull or pain.
 If a movement causes discomfort, dial it back or skip it.

 Move little and often.
-Aim for 2-3 rounds of this routine per day, rather than one big “workout” at the end of the day.
+Aim for 2 to 3 rounds of this routine per day, rather than one big workout at the end of the day.
 Your neck responds better to consistent, small doses of movement.

 Stay in your comfort zone.
-Never force your neck into positions it doesn’t want to go.
+Never force your neck into positions it does not want to go.
 Stop if you notice dizziness, pins and needles, or severe pain.

 Sit tall, feet supported.
 Use your ergonomic chair and a footrest so your body is relaxed before you move your neck.
 Let the chair hold your weight.